sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 ## Solution Architecture and Design

+All existing products and/or Approved Tech Bricks

-- stand-alone website to post opportunities
+- Stand-alone website to post opportunities
-- hosting via GitHub pages
+- Hosting via GitHub pages
-- procured code will be shared on open repositories
+- Procured code will be shared on open repositories

-Actual procurement and payment will be done via existing systems (e.g. SAP)
+- Actual procurement and payment will be done via existing systems (e.g. SAP)

 Note: